lvos1230/dreamdev724/README.md

 ### Other Things About Me

-- 🔭 I’m currently working on open source projects (and other ones) coded in languages such as Python, HTML, C++ and JavaScript.
+- 🔭 I’m currently working on open source projects (and other ones) coded in languages such as React, HTML, Node.js and JavaScript.
 I am also starting GDScript + C++, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
 - 🌱 I’m currently learning C++ and GDScript.
 - ✨ I’m looking for the best programming opportunities on Github, as well as contributing to common Github repos and projects.
 - 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as how to effectively learn programming languages in general.
-- 💬 Ask me about how to make great READMEs, query about code in Python and C++, and learn basic Blender in good hands.
+- 💬 Ask me about how to make great READMEs, query about code in React and C++, and learn basic Blender in good hands.
 I might be able to help you.
 - 📫 How to reach me: On [GitHub (Main)](https://github.com/SmashedFrenzy16), [GitHub (Alternative)](https://github.com/SmashedFrenzy16Alt), [Google+](https://plus.google.com/+SmashedFrenzy16) and [Chess.com](https://www.chess.com/member/calmxbop7462)
 - 😄 Pronouns: He
 - ⚡ Fun fact: I am in the top 2% of Python developers worldwide!
 (Data retrieved from CodersRank)